-Whenever it comes to making purchases for their home, it’s only natural that people have criteria to be matched and questions to be answered beforehand.
-When it comes to home insulation, one of these is regarding longevity.
+Whenever it comes to making purchases for their home, especially in a time of rising energy prices, it’s only natural that people have criteria to be matched and questions to be answered beforehand.
+When it comes to home insulation, one of these is regarding longevity and value for money.

 We often get asked the question: